laderast/exacloudTutorial/exacloud-tutorial.md

 ##Our Goal for Today

 We will be reproducing the following analysis using data pulled from the twitter feed: [On Geek Versus Nerd](https://slackprop.wordpress.com/2013/06/03/on-geek-versus-nerd/).
 We want to discover the words that co-occur with "nerd" and "geek" with high frequency.
+We'll do this using two python scripts.
+The first

 Other fun pairs of words:
   * "british" and "american"
   * "love" and "hate"
-  *
+  * "tweet" and "post"

 ##Task 0: Getting onto exacloud and understanding the lustre filesystem